 - Hatch – Allows you to trade on unsettled funds, but if you sell the shares you bought using unsettled funds within two trading days, you’ll trigger a Good Faith Violation.
 If you make three Good Faith Violations in 12 months, you won’t be able to trade on unsettled funds for 90 days.
 Otherwise Hatch has no other restrictions on trading.

 - Stake – Does not allow you to trade on unsettled funds, unless you pay $9 USD per month for a “Stake Black” membership (this also gives you other features like analyst ratings).
 Stake also has restrictions on day trading, marking you as a Pattern Day Trader if you make more than three day trades within five trading days.
 Pattern Day Traders aren’t able to make another day trade for 90 days.

-Auto invest – Hatch has an auto-invest function which can be set up to automatically place orders to buy selected shares or ETFs on a weekly, fortnightly, 4-weekly, monthly, or quarterly basis.
+Auto invest – Sharesies and Hatch have auto-invest functionality which can be set up to automatically place orders to buy selected shares or ETFs on a regular basis: